Painting is my first supply of proposal

 0

-This spring and summer season, (till July twenty-eighth), during the exhibition “Picasso and War,” the close by Musee de l’Armee of the Invalides has invited the artist-chef for cooking demonstrations, where he will create food stimulated by the artwork.
-This isn’t his first exhibition: After a display on the Nissim de Camondo Museum in Paris in 2011, one may want to see in 2017 Passard’s colleges and bronze sculptures exhibited within the history rooms of the Palais des Beaux-Arts of Lille, in communicating with most important Contemporary artists.
+This spring and summer season (till July twenty-eighth), during the exhibition “Picasso and War,” the close Musee de l’Armee of the Invalides has invited the artist-chef for cooking demonstrations, where he will create food stimulated by the artwork.
+This isn’t his first exhibition: After a display at the Nissim de Camondo Museum in Paris in 2011, one may want to see 2017 Passard’s colleges and bronze sculptures exhibited within the history rooms of the Palais des Beaux-Arts of Lille in communicating with the most important Contemporary artists.
 Passard grew up in a circle of relatives focused on art and handicrafts: his father became a musician, his mother a couture clothier, his grandfather a sculptor, and his grandmother an awesome cook.
 Here, he explains why cooking is certainly a quality art.

 When one eats at L’Arpege, it is both an unforgettable tasting experience and an astonishing visible show handling wonderful forms and hues…